-The Carbon Tax Act imposes a tax on carbon dioxide emissions, which is then translated into a tax on the purchase of fossil fuels.
+The Carbon Tax Act imposes a tax on carbon dioxide emissions that is then translated into a tax on the purchase of fossil fuels.
 On April 1, 2019, B.C.'s carbon tax rate rose from C\$35 to C\$40 per tonne of carbon dioxide equivalent emissions.
-The tax rate will increase each year by C\$5 per tonne until it reaches C\$50 per tonne in 2021.
+Originally, the tax rate was to increase each year by C\$5 per tonne until it reached C\$50 per tonne in 2021.
+However, in light of the COVID-19 pandemic, the provincial government has held it at C\$40 per tonne until further notice.
 As different fuels generate different amounts of GHG emissions, the carbon tax rate must be translated based on the type of fuel used.
 These tax rates are set out in a schedule to the legislation.
 The legislation requires the Minister of Finance to table a plan in the legislature each year, showing how the revenue raised will be returned to taxpayers through reductions in personal and business taxes.